hning86/azuremlps/README.md

   * Execute a BES (Batch Execution Service) API (*[Invoke-AmlWebServiceBESEndpoint](#invoke_amlwebservicebesendpoint)*)

 ## System Requirement
-This PowerShell module requires PowerShell 4.0 and .NET 4.5.1.
+This PowerShell module requires PowerShell 4.0 and .NET 4.5.2.

 Also, you need to have Owner access to at least one Azure Machine Learning Studio Workspace.
 You can obtain a free Workspace by simply logging in to [Azure Machine Learning Studio](https://studio.azureml.net) with any valid Microsoft account, or your School or Work email address.

+For managing Web Service Endpoints, you can also use the API Key created for each endpoint as the authorization token, in lieu of the Workspace Authorization Token.

 For more information on Azure Machine Learning, see the [Azure Machine Learning Homepage](http://www.azure.com/ml).

 ## Installation
-Simply download the AzureMLPS.dll, then run the PowerShell command to import the module into the current PowerShell environment:
+Simply download the _AzureMLPS.dll_ which is a PowerShell module file, then run the PowerShell command _Import-Module_ to import the module into the current PowerShell environment:

 ```
 Import-Module .\AzureMLPS.dll